csga5000/tinymce-prevent-delete/README.md

 NOTE!
 You must have a element with id="document_root" in your tinymce's text content.
 (If this is impossible, you could probably easily adjust my code, check out lines 96 and 111 of preventdelete.js.
 This is meant to prevent my code from traversing too far up the dom.

-IF you're having issues, you may beable to get it to work better by formatting your data like this:
+If it's not working for you consider formatting your tinymce editor's content to look more like this:

 ```html
 <div id="document_root">